ekomsSavior/PHISH_HUNTER_PRO/README.md

 ## ADDITIONAL TIPS FOR USERS

 - Run `curl -s https://target.com/path -o snapshot.html` to save a live view of the phishing page

-- Run `curl -v https://target.com/path` to see request/response data and better understand what the site does
+- Run `curl -v https://target.com/path` to see request/response data and understand how the page behaves

-- Take the IP of a phishing domain and search it on [https://shodan.io](https://shodan.io) directly for richer intel
+- Take the IP of a phishing domain and search it directly on [https://shodan.io](https://shodan.io) for deeper recon

-- Use `ffuf`, `gobuster`, or `dirb` with alternate wordlists for additional directory brute-forcing
+- Use `ffuf`, `gobuster`, or `dirb` with alternate wordlists for extended brute-forcing

-- Manually review saved HTML snapshots to identify behavior or links that Deep Recon may have missed
+- Open the HTML snapshot saved by Deep Recon to explore forms, links, or other signs of malicious activity

 ---